lvh/lvh.github.com/source/_posts/2014-03-10-optimization-problems-and-pycon-financial-aid.markdown

 ### An attempt with constraint solvers

-(I would like to thank Mark Engelberg for helping me with LoCo.
+(I would like to thank Mark Engelberg for helping me with the stuff in this chapter.
 It may not have panned out, but it was a very educational experience nonetheless.)

 It'd be nice if we could just declaratively describe the problem, throw it into a computer program, and have it magically tell us the